-For all of the benefits pine trees can offer, they also suffer from their share of problems.
+For all the benefits pine trees can offer, they also suffer from their share of problems.
 One of the most common and most vexing is when your pine tree starts losing its needles.
 When this happens, it can spell the death of the tree.

-Dothistroma needle blight and diplodia tip blight are caused by certain fungi.
-When infected, the tree will exhibit less vigorous needle development and yellowing or browning of newer needles.
+What is it?
+Dothistroma needle blight and diplodia tip blight (also known as Sphaeropsis blight) are caused by certain fungi.
+When infected, the tree will show less vigorous needle development and yellowing or browning of newer needles.
 When it gets into a wound on the trunk, it can also cause girdling.
 The fungi that cause these diseases prefers wet, cool springtime conditions and takes advantage of injured trees.

+What is it?
 This fatal condition is caused by a certain roundworm species called the pine wilt nematode.
 This tiny, destructive worm eats the pine tree’s cells, causing it to wilt from an inability to transport water and nutrients.
 However, this nematode isn’t like the others.
 Unlike most of its soil-dwelling brethren, the pine wilt nematode infects the upper parts of the tree.

 Pine Bark Beetle

+What is it?
 These insects tend to infest ailing pine trees and aren’t picky about which pine species they exploit.
 These destructive pests burrow into the bark, hindering the tree’s ability to transport nourishment and water.
 There are multiple species of pine bark beetle, but they all affect pines the same way.